BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 > • ***Localization support***: MCM supports localizing mod settings, allowing you to optionally provide translations for different languages.
 {.is-success}

-On top of it all, if you currently offer multiple mod versions with different code to avoid providing settings, you can simplify this by using MCM to introduce settings.
+On top of it all, if you currently offer multiple mod versions with different code to avoid dealing with the complexities of providing settings, you can simplify this by using MCM to introduce settings.
 This way, you can avoid creating and maintaining several different .pak releases for your mods.

 ## Concepts